matt-harvey/dailycashmanager/user_guide/Budgeting.rst

 our money in bank accounts, shares, term deposits or other assets; and many people have credit cards, loans and other liabilities offsetting those assets.
-These accounts are digital in nature; and so the crude method of dividing physical cash into different envelopes is pretty awkward to apply.
+These accounts are digital in nature; and so the crude method of dividing physical cash into different envelopes is awkward or impossible to apply.
 That's where an application like DailyCashManager comes in.

-Instead of physical envelopes, DailyCashManager facilitates the creation of virtual envelopes, each envelope representing a different category of revenue or expenditure.
+Instead of physical envelopes, DailyCashManager facilitates the creation of "virtual" envelopes, each envelope representing a different category of revenue or expenditure.
 And instead of allocating a blob of cash into each envelope with each paycheck, DailyCashManager allocates a small, steady amount of money to each envelope, on a *daily* basis.